ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 ## Build, test, release, and deployment
 <!Illustrate with a UML activity diagram how your Chirp! applications are build, tested, released, and deployed.
 That is, illustrate the flow of activities in your respective GitHub Actions workflows.

+[UML activity diagram here]

+When an issue is resolved, a pull request is created.
+This triggers the "build and test" workflow, which tries to build the application and, if built successfully, test it.
+Both occur in an isolated environment.

+If the build or test fails, the application code and the workflow are reviewed, refactored and pushed to the branch, restarting the build and test process.

+On passing tests, the team considered whether solving this issue justifies a release.
+If not, another issue is addressed, otherwise the process continues.

+A tag is manually created on the latest commit of the main branch.
+When pushed, it triggers the "release" workflow.
+This workflow attempts to create a release for Windows, Mac and Linux respectively.

+On success, the Linux release is automatically deployed to Azure.
+If the deployment fails, the workflow and Azure setting are reviewed and fixed.

+After a successful deployment, the process ends.

 Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.>

 ## Team Work